A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Introduction

-Compared to the optimal BN learning problem, application of parallelism in discovering high-probable structural features has not been studied so extensively.
-To our knowledge, there are no specific parallel algorithms developed for computing the exact posterior probability of structural features.
-Although \citep{parviainen2010bayesian} extended the parallelizable partial-order scheme to the latter problem, they didn't offer any explicit way to parallelize it.
+In contrast, using parallel computing to speed and scale up \emph{structure discovery} has not been studied so extensively.
+To our knowledge, there are no parallel algorithms developed for computing the exact posterior probability of structural features.
+Although \citet{parviainen2010bayesian} extended the parallelizable partial-order scheme to the \emph{structure discovery} problem, they did not offer any explicit way to parallelize it.
 Although the DP techniques for these two problems are analogous, they differ in some significant places.
-These differences prohibit the direct adaption of the existing parallel algorithms for the former problem to the latter one.
+These differences prohibit the direct adaption of the existing parallel algorithms for \emph{structure learning} to \emph{structure discovery}.
 First, the DP algorithm for optimal BN learning involves only one DP procedure.
-All scores for a certain node set are computed in one DP step, therefore can be computed on one processor.
-Thus, the mapping of node sets to processors is very straightforward.
+All relevant scores for a certain subproblem are computed in one DP step, therefore can be computed on one processor.
+Thus, the mapping of subproblems to processors is very straightforward.
 However, the DP algorithm for computing the posterior probability of structural features involves several separate DP procedures, responsible for computing different scores.
 These DP procedures, though can be performed separately, rely on the completion of one another.
 Thus, it is a challenge to effectively coordinate the computations of these DP procedures in a parallel setup.
 Failure to do this may greatly harm the parallel efficiency.
-Second, the DP algorithm for the latter problem involves two critical subtasks, each of which calls for a fast computation of a zeta transform variant.
+Second, the DP algorithm for computing the posterior probability of structural features involves two critical subtasks, each of which calls for a fast computation of a zeta transform variant.
 These two zeta transform variants require efficient parallel processing.